 Assistant Lecturer, Faculty of Arts and Social Sciences

 Mayyer Ling binti Mohammad Tony Ling is an assistant lecturer in the English Studies Programme, Faculty of Arts and Social Sciences, Universiti Brunei Darussalam.
 She obtained her First class degree in Bachelor of Arts (English Language and Linguistics) from Universiti Brunei Darussalam in 2013.
 She later obtained a Distinction for Masters of Arts (Applied Linguistics) from University of Essex in 2014, specialising in Intercultural Communication.
-Her research focus primarily lies in the area of Discourse Analysis ranging from social media platforms for news consumption, to virtual learning environments for learning and teaching.
+Her research focus primarily lies in the area of Web 2.0 Discourse, ranging from social media platforms for news consumption, to virtual learning environments for learning and teaching.
 She enjoys working with statistics in her free time and provides consultation on qualitative analyses for researchers in the social sciences.

 BA English Language and Linguistics (First class), 2013